-- 1. Purpose of the internship
+- a.
+Purpose of the internship

-- 2. Pre-internship course requirements.
+- b.
+Pre-internship course requirements.

-- 3. Requirements of internship
+- c.
+Requirements of internship

-4. Responsibilities of the Intern, UCA Program Chair, UCA Trainers, and On-site Supervisor a.
-Purpose and Philosophy
+- d.
+Responsibilities of the Intern, UCA Program Chair, UCA Trainers, and On-site Supervisor

-The internship is a culminating training experience intended to provide a one-year, full-time, supervised experience for the school psychology student who has completed his or her Master of Science degree plus 9 additional hours of graduate coursework at UCA.
+The internship is a culminating training experience intended to provide a one-year, full-time, supervised experience for the school psychology student who has completed the program-specific 54 hours of graduate coursework at UCA.
 Under the supervision of a School Psychology Specialist or Licensed Psychologist, the Intern should perform all or most of the duties of a professional School Psychology Specialist.
 We recognize that the student is not, at this point, an independently competent professional.
 However, the student will have the theoretical/academic background and practical skills necessary to begin making a contribution to the work of the internship agency almost immediately.
 The internship is designed to be a mutually beneficial arrangement for both the Intern and internship agency clientele, thus the Intern provides valuable professional services to children and other clientele and the agency provides supervision to guide the student in enhancing his or her professional skills.